 BREAST CANCER AWARENESS

 My mother Claudia was diagnosed with breast cancer at age 29.
 She died when she was 31.
 Times have certainly changed since then, but the act of self-checking is still so important and only takes a couple of minutes.
-Looking after our physical & emotional health is just so important, and by keeping up with daily practices of eating good wholesome food (still allowing some naughty goodies of course!), exercise and mindfulness techniques, we can do so much for our quality of life.

 The below information has been collected from the Breast Cancer Network Australia website.